ctcusc/RiverLA/README.md

 In order to run the app in a local environment, run `npm run dev`.

-### Running the app on Windows

-To run the app in a local environment on Windows, you need to run on Git Bash.
-You should run `npm run dev-windows`.

 ## Useful Links

 - [AirTable API Documentation](https://airtable.com/appEHr8iHguvEfXTQ/api/docs#curl/introduction)